 Summary: This project grade separated the local street from railroad tracks by building an underpass for vehicular traffic under the railroad crossing in the City of Fullerton.
 The City of Fullerton managed construction while OCTA provided construction oversight, public outreach, railroad coordination, and ROW support.
 Construction began on March 27, 2014, and the improvements opened to traffic on November 1, 2017.
+The total cost is measured against an amended baseline cost established in the second quarter of FY 2010-11; the final schedule is measured against an amended baseline schedule established in the third quarter of FY 2013-14.
 Construction acceptance was obtained in March 2018.
 OCTA turned over maintenance responsibilities to the City of Fullerton and completed the one-year warranty on constructed items.
 Funding reimbursement and closeout have been completed.